jimisor/isor.co.uk/log.md

 ## 2025

+- Update api Access-Control-Allow-Headers to explicitly list CORS headers (Authorization) rather than use *.

 - Converted a .Net Framework (4.7.2) C# rest api from synchronous to asynchronous.
 (Included manually managing HttpContext, for logging etc).